Have you recently updated your system to Windows 11? Then, you must be all excited to use the new Windows.

 Step 2.
 In the Control Panel window, search for Uninstall a program and open it.

 Step 3.
-Select the program that's causing the error and click on the Uninstall button next to it.
+Select the program causing the error and click on the Uninstall button next to it.

 Step 4.
 Restart your computer after uninstalling the program and see if you get the error anymore.